 There’s another benefit to holding a book: a sense of accomplishment.
 Pinching 15 pages between your fingers lets you know what the goal is and charts your progress.
 You can see a physical manifestation of the commitment, both in the pages you've passed and the ones you have ahead.

-Take the pledge, and share what you hope to accomplish with your 15 pages a day.
 It’s a small commitment that can pay off big time in the end.